 Visual Processing Difficulties

-Visual processing skills develop over time until listening, moving, writing, and reading becomes instinctive and unconscious enabling you to work at your level of intelligence.
+Visual processing difficulties are an often neglected area of testing.
+Visual processing skills develop over time until listening, moving, writing, and reading become instinctive and unconscious enabling you to work at your level of intelligence.

 What are Visual Processing Skills?